Any business owner serious about measuring the impact of their online marketing budget should use a web analytics program.

 As mentioned above, most of the names have had an update.
 However, some have remained the same.
 For example, they have kept Acquisition (source of traffic) which holds the data to let you know where your website's traffic has come from.

 However, Monetization is new and interestingly is higher up navigation hierarchy.
 It looks like it has replaced eCommerce reporting in universal analytics but appears to have fewer options for data analysis.

 The section user properties allows you to identify your users' different attributes to use as building blocks for your audiences.

 You can build audiences in Universal Analytics, but this is generally through the settings section.
 In the new update, you can do this directly from the main report’s navigation bar – which signals to use audiences (as ever) are growing in importance.

 With the advent of GDPR and users now having to "opt-in" to being tracked on a website, Google needed to update Analytics to help us advertisers see better in the impending data darkness.

 Their solution – Machine learning to fill in the gaps!

-We are yet to see this fully in action on our test accounts but are looking forward to reviewing it when it arrives!
+I am yet to see this fully in action on my test accounts but I am looking forward to reviewing it when it arrives!

-There is a section called analysis which is throwing up a page not found error message for us – this likely means we do not have access to this section yet.
+There is a section called analysis which is throwing up a page not found error message for me – this likely means I do not have access to this section yet.
 But looking at videos about it, it looks very interesting and useful.

-So, after a quick review, we absolutely recommend you look to familiarise yourself with the new names to help find the most meaningful data for your business.
+So, after a quick review, I absolutely recommend you look to familiarise yourself with the new names to help find the most meaningful data for your business.